 Look at the newsletter sign up, for example.
-Newsletters, as we’ve discussed, can be super helpful for brand awareness.
+Newsletters, as we’ve discussed, can be super helpful so be sure to include them in your brand strategy.
 And not only does Beardbrand have easy-to-find newsletter signups scattered throughout its site, but the call to action on that signup is absolutely positive: Keep on growing!

 The product descriptions also lean positive.
 For example, the text about one of their brushes is written for “brush lovers”:

 Meanwhile, the Instagram account has that same simple, affirmative three-word description:

 And the conclusion to the “Product Ethos” page is about as chipper as can be:

 Study the branding of your favorite brands, and you’ll see that the messaging is positive, or at the very least, it’s not negative.

 4. Have an “Our Story” Page

 The bios you write for your Instagram, Facebook, and Twitter accounts might be limited when it comes to brand awareness.
 There simply isn’t much space to let your brand strategy shine through.

 If you want to further develop your brand strategy, consider executing an “Our Story” page.
 (You could also call this page “About,” “About Us,” or something along those lines.)

 Lots of your brand awareness efforts will in one way or another lead to your website, and the About Us page is one of the focal points of your website.
 Or at least it should be.